leishaaf/leishaaf/README.md

 # Hello there 👋, I’m Leisha Figuerres
 ### Software Engineer · USF Computer Science · First-Generation Student

-I grew up on the small island of **Lāna‘i, Hawai‘i** 🌺.
 I'm a **Computer Science major at the University of San Francisco** who loves coding, problem-solving, and building projects from the ground up. 💻✨ I focus on backend engineering, full-stack development, and systems that make life simpler for real people.

-I’m passionate about creating reliable software, understanding how things work under the hood, and solving problems with clarity and intention.

 ---